 THFM-2920-001 (3 credit hours)

 INTRODUCTION TO DANCE FOR MUSICAL THEATRE

-Winter, 2015 T/Th 8:30-9:45 a.m.
-Room 0T09 Instructor: Brenda Gorlick

-Office: 4T06 Phone: 795-9741

-E-mail: bregor@shaw.ca Office Hours: TBA
+Fall, 2017 Tue/Thur 8:30-9:45 a.m.
+Room 0T09 Instructor: Brenda Gorlick Office: 4T06 Phone: 204-795-9741 E-mail: bregor@shaw.ca Office Hours: TBA

 COURSE DESCRIPTION

 This course serves as an introduction to dance with an emphasis on learning dance-related vocabulary and training the body in new physical disciplines.

 The course focuses on building the skills necessary to dance in musical theatre reviews and musicals.
 It will cover the practical study and practice of the styles and techniques associated with musical theatre: jazz, tap, ballet, and character dance.
 Students will learn proper placement and alignment while focusing on basic dance movements.

 The exercises and movement sequences presented are designed, through attentive repetitive practice, to enable the student to understand and execute choreography with a sense of style and musicality.
 In addition, emphasis is placed on developing the techniques necessary to convey the story behind the movements including timing, delivery, and intention.
 Major focus will be placed on the ability of the student to repeat movement patterns and sequences demonstrated by the instructor.

 Material is pulled from both "contemporary" and "historic" musicals.
 Students will be introduced to a cross-section of styles which will serve as a launching pad for future dance-related study.

 The student's responsibility includes: professionalism, i.e. regular attendance, preparation, assignments and practical work completed on time, professional etiquette and disciplined working attitude, ability to work well with peers, prompt communication with the teachers if problems arise, and a conscientious effort to meet course goals.

 TEXTS

 Books (for reference; NOT required)

 The Musical - A Look at the American Musical Theatre, Richard Kislan, Applause Books Razzle Dazzle: The Life and Work of Bob Fosse (St. Martin's Press) So You Want To Dance On Broadway, Tina Paul (Heinemann)

 REQUIRED DANCEWEAR

-Comfortable but form fitting tops and bottoms: Jazz pants and body suits are recommended.

-No midriff tops No jewelry No chewing gum

-Footwear: jazz oxfords, jazz runners or track shoes with flexible soles.

-Tap shoes are recommended for the tap section of the program

-- Hair should be pulled back - Bring a water bottle.
+Comfortable but form fitting tops and bottoms: Jazz pants and body suits are recommended. \No midriff tops \ No jewelry \ No chewing gum Footwear: jazz oxfords, jazz runners or track shoes with flexible soles.
+Tap shoes are recommended for the tap section of the program. \Hair should be pulled back. \ Bring a water bottle.

 MARK BREAKDOWN

-Term Test (January 27) 10%

-Notation Assignment (February 24)

-Final paper (due April 2)
+Term Test (September 26) Notation Assignment (October 26) Final paper (due November 28) 10%

-Mastery of physical patterns

-Practical Dance Exam #1, Mar.
-3 (this will be a practical exam on jazz combinations and will take the form of a physical dance audition)
+Mastery of physical patterns (students will be notified 10% of grade prior to withdrawal date) Practical Dance Exam November 30 (this will be a practical exam on jazz combinations and will take the form of a physical dance audition) 30%

-Practical Dance Exam #2, April 2 (this will be a practical exam on tap combination and will take the form of a physical dance audition)

 Professionalism and participation (see definition under Course Description)

 Total 100%

 Late work will NOT be accepted without prior arrangement.
 All homework assignments are due on the date assigned.

+CONVERSION SCALE

+For the calculation of the final grade the following conversion table will be used:

+A+ 90 - 100% GPA 4.5 C+ 65 - 69.9% GPA 2.5

+А 85 - 89.9% GPA 4.25 С 60 - 64.9% GPA 2.0

+A- 80 - 84.9% GPA 4.0 D 50 - 59.9% GPA 1.0

+B+ 75 - 79.9% GPA 3.5 F below 50% GPA 0

+В 70 - 74.9% GPA 3.0

+Work not submitted will be graded as 0%.